ApolloTang/react-redux-tutorial/README.md

 # react-tutorial

-Each folder is a lesson, to run:
+Each folder is a lesson, you first have to create a node_modules dir above all lessons:

 ```sh
 mkdir node_modules
 ```
-You only have make node_modules dir this once.
-After you can just go to each lesson directory to run node install
+You only have create the node_modules dir once.
+After that you can go to each lesson directory to run node install

 ```sh
 cd <lesson-dir>
 node i
 ```

-Spin up webpack dev server:
+To see the demo of lesson, spin up webpack dev server:

 ```sh
 npm start